nemanjadragun92/hackweek-qrcg-qr-fusion-masters/README.md

 ### TODO

 - Add Predefined Themes (stars, snowman, super marion, space, earth, etc...)
+- Add config to use (random color, or list of selected colors)
 - Extend config and get rid of all TODOs
 - Check with mark how we can make it even more interesting with design
 - Make qr code clickable